LukeBriggsDev/LukeBriggsDev.github.io/pepys/index.md

 > "It is rightly made for those who love to document their daily life events"
 ><br> [- FOSSBytes](https://fossbytes.com/document-activity-pepys-journal-app-linux)

-Pepys is a journaling application that utilises markdown for writing and storing the journal entries
+Pepys is a journalling application that utilises markdown for writing and storing the journal entries

 - [Features](#features)
   - [Markdown Highlighting](#markdown-highlighting)